-2.SM.2.16 Reference card - POLES
+2.SM.2.16 Reference Card - POLES

-POLES ADVANCE (other versions are in use in other applications)
+Name and version POLES ADVANCE (other versions are in use in other applications)

-JRC - Joint Research Centre - European Commission (EC-JRC), Belgium, http://ec.europa.eu/jrc/en/poles. main users: - European Commission, JRC - Université de Grenoble UPMF, France - Enerdata
+JRC - Joint Research Centre - European Commission (EC-JRC), Belgium, http://ec.europa.eu/jrc/en/poles.

+Main users: - European Commission JRC; Université de Grenoble UPMF, France - Enerdata

 POLES was originally developed to assess energy markets, combining a detailed description of energy demand, transformation and primary supply for all energy vectors.
-It provides full energy balances on a yearly basis using frequent data updates to as to deliver robust forecasts for both short and long-term horizons.
-It has quickly been used, in the late 90s, to assess energy-related CO2 mitigation policies.
-Over time other GHG emissions have been included (energy and industry non-CO2 from the early 2000s), and linkages with agricultural and land use models have been progressively implemented.
+It provides full energy balances on a yearly basis using frequent data updates so as to deliver robust forecasts for both short- and long-term horizons.
+It has quickly been used, since the late 90s, to assess energy-related CO_2 mitigation policies.
+Over time, other GHG emissions have been included (energy and industry non- CO_2 from the early 2000s), and linkages with agricultural and land use models have been progressively implemented.

-Partial equilibrium
+Concept Partial equilibrium

-Recursive simulation
+Solution method Recursive simulation

-Base year: 1990-2015 (data up to current time -1/-2), time steps: yearly, horizon: 2050-2100
+Temporal dimension Base year: 1990-2015 (data up to current time -1/-2) Time steps: yearly Horizon: 2050-2100